itablack/hom/README.md

 3: Const keyword; is used to declare a constant variable that cannot be changed once assigned a value.
+The const declaration is very similar to let: const declarations are scoped to blocks as well as functions. const declarations can only be accessed after the place of declaration is reached (see temporal dead zone).
+For this reason, const declarations are commonly regarded as non-hoisted. const declarations do not create properties on globalThis when declared at the top level of a script. const declarations cannot be redeclared by any other declaration in the same scope. const begins declarations, not statements.
+That means you cannot use a lone const declaration as the body of a block (which makes sense, since there's no way to access the variable).

 Here, we will use the let keyword to declare variables.
 To declare a variable, write the keyword let followed by the name of the variable you want to give, as shown below.